JonathanWenger/pycalib/README.md

 * ImageNet 2012

 Due to the size of the data, only a script replicating the experiments is provided.
-The ImageNet validation data can be obtained http://www.image-net.org.
+The ImageNet validation data can be obtained from http://www.image-net.org.

-## <a name="experiments">Experiments</a>

-The repository includes scripts that replicate the experiments found in the paper, including:
+The repository includes scripts that replicate the experiments found in the paper in the `benchmark` and `figures` folders.

-* TODO

 ## <a name="paper">Publication</a>
 If you use this code in your work, please cite the following paper.